 Parts are logical groupings of 3D objects.
 Their objective is to provide a general nomenclature of the pieces which form a certain product.
-This nomenclature allows communications between all stake holders of all involved processes.
+This nomenclature allows communications between all stakeholders of all involved processes.

 Typically, it is assumed that parts do not disintegrate into several physical compounds.

-Parts can be instantiated at different locations of a product, e.g. wheels in a car etc.
+Parts can be instantiated at different locations of a product, e.g. wheels in a car.

 Parts can be mirrored at a symmetry plane of the model, e.g. front doors of a car.

-Parts can contain other parts (sub-parts): For instance, a car is made of body in white, power train, doors etc. A door is made of an outer sheet, an inner sheet, a window with its mechanics, some crash enforcements etc. The mechanics of a window are made of some guiding rails, an electric motor and so on.
+Parts can contain other parts (sub-parts), e.g. a car is made of body in white, power train, doors.
+A door is made of, e.g. an outer sheet, an inner sheet, a window with its mechanics, some crash enforcements.
+The mechanics of a window are made of, e.g. some guiding rails, an electric motor.

-Hence, in sense of graph theory, parts form a tree (if their instances are considered) or a directed, cycle free graph.
+Therefore, in the sense of graph theory, parts form a tree (if their instances are considered) or a directed, cycle free graph.
 Parts without sub-parts are called the "leaves" of this tree or graph.

-If a part is mentioned in a list, not only its own content (e.g. finite elements) is addressed, but also all contents of its sub-parts and their children, down to the lowest level (leaves) of the part graph.
+If a part is mentioned in a list, not only is its own content (e.g. finite elements) addressed, but also all contents of its sub-parts and their children, down to the lowest level (leaves) of the part graph.